cakephp/docs/en/views/helpers/form.rst

 .. php:method:: dateTime($fieldName, $options = [])

 * ``$fieldName`` - A field name from the model.
-* ``$options`` - An optional array icluding any of the :ref:`general-input-options`, of the specific options (see below), as well as any valid HTML attributes.
+* ``$options`` - An optional array including any of the :ref:`general-input-options`, of the specific options (see below), as well as any valid HTML attributes.

 Creates a set of ``select`` elements for date and time.
 This method accepts a number of options:

 * ``monthNames`` - If ``false``, 2 digit numbers will be used instead of text.